 The Divide layout is simple and dead easy to use.
 I don't know about you, but for me more pockets = more places to lose stuff.
 The Divide eliminates this problem.

 Organization is easy, packing is fast, and water management is incredible in this pack.
 We don't brag at Seek Outside, but I gotta tell you that we're pretty proud of the Divide.

-Because the Divide uses the Evolution ™ frame changing packbags to the Unaweep or Revolution platforms are a real possibility.
+Because the Divide uses the Articulating Frame changing packbags to the Ultralight or Revolution suspensions are a real possibility.